 Manili Boutique Suites and Villas

 Lodging options include double rooms, suites, and even entire villas, all decorated with soothing natural influences like rock walls and organic wooden fixtures.
 Take a dip in the heated outdoor pools and relax in a sunbed.
-Then, when hunger strikes, utilize the barbeque facilities to prepare your own meal or head to the Manili Bistro for fine Cretan dining.
+Then, when hunger strikes, utilize the barbecue facilities to prepare your own meal or head to the Manili Bistro for fine Cretan dining.